jhellerstein/blog/_pending_posts/2025-05-01-monotonicity-and-inflation.md

 x \leq y \quad \Rightarrow \quad f(x) \leq f(y)
 $$

 Monotonicity is a **relational property**: it relates how the ordering on inputs maps to the ordering on outputs.
-It ensures that if one input is more informative than another, the output reflects at least as much information.
+At a gloss, it ensures that the more you put into the input, the more you get in the output.

 ### Inflationarity